Yews to Eucalypts

-In the years between 1788 and 1842 a passage of eighty years, around eighty-thousand souls from Britain predominantly were convicted and sent ‘beyond the seas’.
-Sentences ranged around seven years, fourteen years and life.
-A few of these folk were ours…..
+In the years between 1788 and 1868 a passage of eighty years, around eighty-thousand souls from predominantly the British Isles were convicted of crimes ranging from petty through to the more serious.
+Generally speaking the truly diabolical criminals did not find themselves transported to the colonies, rather their end was much more immediate and final.
+For those that were sent ‘beyond the seas’.
+Sentences ranged from seven years, fourteen years and life.
+Most would leave behind family and friends forever.
+Very few ever returned.
+Ten of these known people were ours.

 Sentenced 7 years